BMW N54 Common Fault Codes

 Injector, calibration plausibility typically points to fuel injector issues on the N54.
 Fortunately, this code may simply indicate something with the calibration is wrong.
 The injectors must be properly coded to the DME and may throw code 30BE if they are not properly calibrated.
 You can check the N54 injector calibration with an INPA cable or take it to a repair shop.

 N54 2AAF (10927) Fault Code

 2AAF fuel pump plausibility is a common fault code on the N54.
 Fortunately, this code can usually be ignored.
 Clear the code and check if it comes back.
 2AAF pops up most frequently on tuned and modded N54 engines.
-If associated codes appear with it then revert to confirming operation of high pressure and low pressure fuel pumps.
+If associated codes appear with it then revert to confirming the operation of high-pressure and low-pressure fuel pumps.

 BMW N54 O2 Sensor Fault Codes

 **The post-catalytic converter O2 sensors are still VERY IMPORTANT even if you are running catless downpipes.
 N54 O2 sensors calculate lambda and all of the sensors rely on each other for proper calibration.
 Do not ignore faulty post-cat O2 sensors even if you are running catless downpipes.
 You will likely experience lean conditions which is a recipe for blown motors, especially on aggressive tunes.

 Below is a list of fault codes commonly related to the N54’s oxygen (O2) sensors: